GoCD optimisation – push-style webhooks for pipeline scheduling

 Innovation in Managed Services

-This initiative is a great example of the work the Catalyst Team deliver to ensure our cloud infrastructure is optimised, industry leading and cost-effective.
-Delivering and maintaining high performance solutions for our enterprise-level, multi-region clients is our responsibility and at the forefront of everything we do.
+This GoCD optimisation initiative is a great example of the work the Catalyst IT Team deliver to ensure our cloud infrastructure is high performing, industry leading and cost-effective.
+Delivering and maintaining high availability solutions for our enterprise-level, multi-region clients is our responsibility and at the forefront of everything we do.